Profile

 Open all the profiles on a particular adapter.

-If the adapter does not have profiling enabled, the function will return an error.
+If the adapter does not have profiling enabled, the function will return an error, and *phProfile is set to NULL

 The complete profile set of all profiles can be thought of as any array of execution timings/profiles.
 Each indexed profile corresponds to the execution of a particular segment of DSP code.